 Growing a Beard Faster

 Let’s face it, we’ve all monitored the clock, our watches, and the calendar days go by while trying to grow a beard.
-Shaving your beard will NEVER make it grow back faster or thicker, it’s an urban legend.
+Shaving your beard will NEVER make it grow back faster or thicker— it’s an urban legend.
 The ability to grow a full beard is something that most men, both beardsmen and those who shave regularly, covet.
-Whether they actually act on this desire is a whole other story, but regardless, most men want to know that they could grow a thick and dense beard if they so desired.
-In reality, beards are almost never perfect and although we all wish our beards were perfectly distributed and fertile enough where you can’t see the facial skin below, these desires are simply not the reality for most beardsmen.
+Whether they actually act on this desire is an entirely different story, but regardless, most men want to know if they could grow a thick and dense beard if they so desired.
+In reality, beards are almost never perfect.
+Although we all wish our beards were perfectly distributed and fertile enough where you can’t see the facial skin below, these desires are simply not a reality for most beardsmen.

-That being said, there are some ways how to grow a beard faster - to help produce a fuller beard and we can say under good authority that this can be achieved in as little as thirty days time. let these be some tips and suggestions for establishing long-term results that can be tracked on a month-to-month basis.
+That being said, there are some ways you can grow a fuller beard faster.
+We can say under good authority that this can be achieved in as little as thirty days with these tips.
 There will be no potions consumed or any kind of ritual sacrifice required.
 What these steps will do is assist you in grooming a fuller and healthier beard, along with a more confident you.

 1. Stop Looking in the Mirror

-As with all issues we each find with our beards, the more you stare at it, the more flaws come to light and the more you judge your lack of bearded perfection, something that is really out of your control.
-By constantly judging your own beard, you’re only bringing yourself down and as your harshest critic, that can take a much larger toll than most might admit to.
+As with all issues we each find with our beards, the more you stare at it, the more flaws come to light and the more you judge your lack of bearded perfection.
+In truth, this is something that is really out of your control.
+By constantly judging your own beard, you’re only bringing yourself down, and as your harshest critic, that can take a much larger toll than most might admit to.
 Try to remember that no one else who observes your beard is picking you apart like you do and the issues you see in your own beard will be greatly diminished if you can learn to not make hourly notes on your beard growth by constantly looking at its reflection.
-Moral of the story, the less often you look at your beard, the less you’ll be critical of it, and the more progress you’ll see when you do take a peek.
+The less often you look at your beard, the less you’ll be critical of it, and the more progress you’ll see when you do take a peek.

 2. Quit Picking at It